-AT&T is trying hard to convince its customers that it is leading the 5G speed charge.
-In December 2018, it launched the first 5G wireless hotspot device in 12 cities, or rather in the “parts” of those markets where 5G is available.
+A few years ago, AT&T took some major steps to convince its customers that it was leading the 5G charge.
+In December 2018, it launched the first 5G wireless hotspot device in 12 cities, or at least in the parts of those markets where 5G is available.

-Now, the carrier is changing an indicator on some Android phones (including Galaxy S8 Active and LG V30) to make it look like those phones may have connected to 5G networks.
-It uses the label “5G E”, which makes those phones look like they have connected to a 5G cell tower.
+In 2019, the carrier changed an indicator on some Android phones and iPhones to make it look like those phones may have connected to 5G networks.
+It used the label “5G E”, which made those phones look like they have connected to a 5G cell tower.

-In fact, AT&T is now running TV commercials, with the tag line “Now with 5G E”.
+In fact, AT&T ran TV commercials, with the tag line “Now with 5G E”.
 However, what does the AT&T 5G E icon really mean?
 And, if you see it on your phone, does it mean you are connected to a 5G network?
-The simple one-word answer to this last question is “No”.
+The simple one-word answer to this last question is “No.”

 What does the 5G E icon in your status bar mean?

-It’s the “E” part that’s the clue that something is fishy on AT&T’s end.
-This label was created to show that those phones are connecting and using what AT&T calls “5G Evolution” technologies.
-This means those phones will be connected to towers that have features like three-way carrier aggregation, 4 x 4 MIMO antenna setups and 256-QAM modulation.
+The letter “E” served as the first clue that something was fishy on AT&T’s end.
+The label was created to show that those phones are connecting to what AT&T calls “5G Evolution” technologies.
+This means those phones will be connected to towers that have features like three-way carrier aggregation, 4 x 4 MIMO antenna setups, and 256-QAM modulation.
 While they offer faster download data speeds compared to standard LTE hardware, the top theoretical speeds only go up to 400Mbps, well below the speeds of true 5G hardware.

 AT&T actually launched its “5G Evolution” offer in 2017, and the carrier said it would be available in over 400 markets by the end of 2018.
 The carrier told Fierce Wireless that a handful of Android phones would see the new “5G E” indicator at first, but more would display it in 2019.